IndyCar Series at Phoenix Raceway: History

+In 1915, and again from 1950 through 1963, AAA and then USAC sanctioned championship car races were held at the Arizona State Fairgrounds speedway, the Phoenix 100.
+The race date transferred to Phoenix International Raceway (PIR) upon its opening in 1964.

-During its time on the USAC Championship Car circuit, Phoenix International Raceway typically held two races annually, one in the spring, and one in the fall.
+During its time on the USAC championship car circuit, PIR typically held two races annually, one in the spring, and one in the fall.
 During the CART years, two races were scheduled through the mid-1980s, but the track dropped down to one race per year starting in 1987.
 In many years, Phoenix served as the CART season opener.
-After a feud between the track ownership and CART series officials, the track was dropped from the CART schedule after 1995, and immediately switched to the Indy Racing League beginning in 1996.
+After a feud between the track ownership and CART series officials, the track was dropped from the CART schedule after 1995, and immediately switched to the IRL beginning in 1996.

+Over the entire history of the fall race, A. J. Foyt and Al Unser each won four times, the most of any driver.
+Foyt's wins came in 1960 at the Fairgrounds and then in 1965, 1971, and 1975 at the Raceway.
+Unser's wins all came at the Raceway, in 1969, 1976, 1979, and 1985.
+The most consecutive wins was three, by Tom Sneva in 1980, 1981, and 1982.
+Sneva's three wins were the most by any driver under CART's sanction of the race (1979–1986).

-Citing low attendance, the race was put on hiatus after the 2005 season.
-In 2007, the Grand Prix Arizona for the Champ Car series was planned on a street circuit in downtown Phoenix nearby to the original course used for the United States Grand Prix.
+Citing low attendance, the spring race was put on hiatus after the 2005 season.
+In 2007, the Grand Prix Arizona for the Champ Car World Series was planned on a street circuit in downtown Phoenix, near the original course used for the United States Grand Prix.
 The event was cancelled four months before the event due to insufficient sponsorship funding.

 After a long hiatus, the track returned to the IndyCar Series schedule in 2016.
 The race was the only 1-mile oval on the schedule.
 The race was scheduled for a twilight start, and raced into the night under the lights.
 With the reconfiguring of the track in 2011, the circuit measured 1.022 miles in length, and the race was scheduled for 255.5 miles.
 Desert Diamond West Valley was announced as the title sponsor of the race for 2016 on March 23.
 Following the 2018 race the raceway announced the series would not return for 2019, citing poor attendance.

+In 2025, Racer reported that Phoenix would make a return for the 2026 season.
+On September 16, it was confirmed that Phoenix will return to the calendar, in conjunction with NASCAR.